unchainedio/deploy-dashmasternode/README.md

 This role creates a `dashadmin` user that handles all administrative work  and a normal `dash` user.
 It locks down root SSH access as well as via  passwords and only allows access via SSH for the `dashadmin` user and normal `dash` user.

-access to the dash-cli or any other dash wallet access is available via the 'dash' user.
+access to the dash-cli or any other dash wallet access is available via the `dash` user.

 `dashadmin` user is only used for administration.
 `dash` user is used for everything else.
 This is to keep the server secure against access attempts against `root`.